gear-foundation/academy/docs/07-hello-world-metadata/metadate-and-state.md

 }
 ```

-The input for `init` function is a `String`.
-The input for the handle function is an enum `InputMessage`, and accordingly, the output is `String`.
-The program state is also `String` (It is a set greeting).
+The `init` function requires a `String` input, while the handle function expects an `InputMessage` enum as input.
+The output of the handle function is a `String`.
+The `String` variable represents the program state, which stores a set greeting.

-It is possible to read the program state using the `state` function.
-Reading state is a free function and does not require any gas fees.
-Let’s define this function in `lib.rs` file of the `hello-world` program:
+You can read the program state by using the state function.
+Reading the program state costs zero gas fees.
+We can define this function in the lib.rs file of the hello-world program:

 ```rust title="hello-world/src/lib.rs"
 #[no_mangle]